The Authority Marketing Playbook

 We recommend ranking the options based on a combination of your expertise and enjoyment of the work, but you should never exclude an option simply because you don’t like it.
 Once you have your top five options, note any that may overlap.

-Step 5: Tallying the results
+Step 5: Tallying the Results

-C. If there were more than 3 major competitor names in any niche, add one to their ranks since your audience will most likely compare you to them.
+B. If there were more than 3 major competitor names in any niche, add one to their ranks since your audience will most likely compare you to them.

-E. If more than half of them are local, add another one since you’re less likely to get referrals with a lot of local competition.
+D. If more than half of them are local, add another one since you’re less likely to get referrals with a lot of local competition.

 The exception that makes the rule – Go with your gut

-As a rule we recommend moving forward with your lowest score.
+As a rule, we recommend moving forward with your lowest score.
 But, we also recognize one exception for those people who are head over heels in love with a higher-scoring option.

 This can happen if your favorite choice was bumped from first place due to additional competition.
 Go for it!
 Your extra confidence and passion will come through in everything you do, which means better content and more authority as a result.